SanjayanAri/NGS_analysis/README.md

 ## germline
 germline variant calling

-## new addition of heatmaps scripts and HLA typing workflow.
+## New addition of heatmaps scripts and HLA typing workflow.
+python scripts for heatmaps and HLA typing is done manual workflow using Kourami tool.